 The world is having to adapt to a new way of life after the outbreak of Covid-19.
-Over this year we have received many questions about the effects of the pandemic on personal insurance products so we have put together this article to provide some information and guidance.
+We received many questions about the effects of the pandemic on personal insurance products so we have put together this article to provide some information and guidance.

 The following are the questions we've been asked and will answer in this article: